Healthcare Safety Padding

 When applied to the floor, walls, and doors of a padded room, our safety padding is:

 - Class A Fire Rated and Self-extinguishing, as demonstrated by extensive fire testing.

-- Virtually indestructible, withstanding attempts to rip, gouge, or otherwise damage.
+- Damage Resistant, withstanding attempts to rip, gouge, or otherwise damage.
 In the unlikely event our product is damaged, our repair kits are easy enough to use that your staff can the repair without hiring a contractor.

 - Seam free since the padding material is uniform and smooth, with no cracks or open seams.